fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_system_report_autocache.html.markdown

 * `order` - The order of which SQL log table is processed first. oldest-first - The oldest SQL log table is processed first.
 Valid values: `oldest-first`.

+* `sche_rpt_only` - Enable/disable auto-cache on scheduled reports only. disable - Disable auto-cache on scheduled report only. enable - Enable auto-cache on scheduled report only.
+Valid values: `disable`, `enable`.

 * `status` - Enable/disable sql report auto cache. disable - Disable the sql report auto-cache. enable - Enable the sql report auto-cache.
 Valid values: `disable`, `enable`.